espruino/BangleApps/apps/gipy/README.md

 ![Screenshot](heights.png)

 Colors correspond to slopes.
-Above 15% will be red, above 8% orange, above 3% yellow, below 3% and -3% is green and shades of blue are for descents.
+Above 15% will be red, above 8% orange, above 3% yellow, between 3% and -3% is green and shades of blue are for descents.

 You should note that the precision is not very good.
 The input data is not very precise and you only get the